Architectural Boundaries and the Body

 Scope and syllabus

 The course’s aims are threefold.
-Firstly, to broaden the students’ knowledge of the range of boundary types in the Muslim world, and simultaneously to expand the traditional subject matter of Islamic architecture to include overlapping, immaterial and/or otherworldly sites and components, what Henri Lefebvre calls a society’s “spaces of representation.”
-Secondly, to supplement the study of Islamic architecture with spatial analyses in which the perceiving body is local to the site and theorised as a partial effect of culture, its boundaries regulated and encoded by the culture.
-Thirdly, as a result of the foregoing, to problematise the traditional location of the (Islamic) architectural historian subject, aesthetically observing their architectural object from without the culture.
+Firstly, to supplement the study of Islamic architecture with spatial analyses in which the perceiving body is local to the site and theorised as a partial effect of culture, its boundaries partially regulated and encoded by that culture.
+Secondly, as a result of the foregoing, to problematise the traditional location of the (Islamic) architectural historian subject, aesthetically observing their architectural object from without the culture.
 Thirdly, to broaden the students’ knowledge of the range of boundary types in the Muslim world.

 Method of assessment